Selective (SELC)

 Rising Senior dental students will have the opportunity to provide primary dental care and prevention services to a dynamic and diverse population of medically and functionally challenged older adults.
 The format of the summer selective is similar to that of the DS3 Geriatrics rotation, but with more patients, more treatment, and more discussions within each treatment session.
 Each summer selective session is two weeks and the treatment schedule is determined by the course director.
 Once enrolled and started, students are not allowed to miss sessions as patients will be scheduled.

 SELC 8176.
-Advanced Oral & Maxillofacial Radiology Selective.
+CBCT Interpretation Selective.
 0 Credit Hours.

-Students will have the opportunity to work with oral and maxillofacial radiology residents under the supervision of the program director.
-Students will have the opportunity to learn about Cone Beam CT technology and the different machines the program operates, as well as learn about the selection criteria.
-He/she will have the opportunity to observe and participate in the report writing service that the Oral and Maxillofacial Radiology (OMFR) program provides on a national level.
+Students will have the opportunity to work with oral and maxillofacial radiology residents under the supervision of the covering faculty.
+Students will have the opportunity to learn about Cone Beam CT technology and the different machines in the Grad OMR Clinic.
+Students will be able to observe and participate in the discussion in report writing service that the Oral and Maxillofacial Radiology (OMFR) program provides on a national level.

 SELC 8181.
 General Dentistry Implant Selective.
 0 Credit Hours.